 But as a Japanophile, I find myself gravitating to movies like the Singapore-Japanese-French production Ramen Teh, Neko Atsume House (yes, like the game where you collect cats), as well as The Island of Cats, a feel-good romp that’ll leave you feeling a-meow-zing, purr-mise!
 Oh, and there’s the kickass 2018 drama series Miss Sherlock, in which the sharp-eyed and sharp-tongued sleuth and her trusty female sidekick Dr Wato-san (love the pun!) solve mysteries.

 Other perks that come with HBO Go are the multi-language subtitles, live TV; and you can even download the shows to your device beforehand so you can literally watch on the go without exhausting your data limit.
 There’s also no need to squint.
 When the whole crew is over at your house for a binge-watch session, break out the popcorn and cast the show to your 55-inch TV screen for a home theatre experience like no other.

 What are you doing this weekend?
-Why not sign up for HBO Go here and get a free trial!
+Why not sign up for HBO Go here!